Ogle Larger-Than-Life Art at Sculpture Parks in the Hudson Valley

 Junction of Route 28 & DeSilva Road, Boiceville

-Located in Boiceville, the Brunel Sculpture Garden houses more than a dozen statues, sculptures, and even totem poles constructed by artist Emile Brunele, the founder of the New York Institute of Photography.
+Located in Boiceville, the Brunel Sculpture Garden houses more than a dozen statues, sculptures, and even totem poles constructed by artist Emile Brunel, the founder of the New York Institute of Photography.
+The destination serves as a community and education center on the Esopus Creek.

 Circle Museum

-In Austerlitz, the Circle Museum is a rain-or-shine destination in the Hudson Valley.
-Head here to browse and assortment of sculptures in a beautifully forested area near the western edge of the Berkshires.
+In Columbia County, the Circle Museum is a rain-or-shine destination in the Hudson Valley.
+Head here to browse an assortment of metal sculptures in a beautifully forested area near the western edge of the Berkshires.
+Each piece is crafted in a circular composition to mirror the shape of the sun, moon, and planets.

 Creekside Sculpture Trail at Garner Arts Center